AliAhmedML/Disease_prediction_sysetm/README.md

    - Examine feature relationships

 4. **Outlier Management**
-   - Detect outliers using statistical methods
+   - Detect outliers using IQR or Z-score methods
-   - Apply clinically appropriate treatments
+   - Handle them if they are likely to affect model performance or data quality
+   - For small counts: remove rows with outliers
+   - For larger counts: cap outliers using boundary values
-   - Document outlier handling procedures
+   - Document all outlier handling steps clearlys

 5. **Forming train and test datasets**
    - make X and Y variables